 The Bottom Line

 The Arculus wallet is a great choice among hardware wallets.
-The features to tap a metal card on your phone to send cryptocurrency are fun, high-tech, and secure.
+The feature to tap a metal card on your phone to send cryptocurrency is fun, high-tech, and secure.
 If you’re up to the nearly $100 price tag, it could be a good choice for your cryptocurrency storage needs.

 Eric Rosenberg is a financial writer, speaker, and consultant based in Ventura, California.
 He holds an undergraduate finance degree from the University of Colorado and an MBA in finance from the University of Denver.
 After working as a bank manager and then nearly a decade in corporate finance and accounting, Eric left the corporate world for full-time online self-employment.
 His work has been featured in online publications including Business Insider, Nerdwallet, Investopedia, The Balance, HuffPo, Investor Junkie, and other fine financial blogs and publications.
 When away from the computer, he enjoys spending time with his wife and three children, traveling the world, and tinkering with technology.
 Connect with him and learn more at EricRosenberg.com.